LibreSprite/LibreSprite/SCRIPTING.md

       commits the current transaction.

    - `layer(layerNumber)`:
-     - layerNumber: The number of they layer, starting with zero from the bottom.
+     - layerNumber: The number of the layer, starting with zero from the bottom.
       returns: a Layer object or null if invalid. allows you to access a given layer.